IGBA - Students with Disabilities - Child Identification Procedures

 - Attending a public charter school located in the district;

-- Below the age of compulsory school attendance; or
+- Below the age of compulsory school attendance who are not enrolled in a public or private school program;

-- Above the age of compulsory school attendance who have not graduated from high school with a regular or modified diploma and have not completed the school year in which they reach their 21st birthday.
+- Above the age of compulsory school attendance who have not graduated from high school with a regular high school diploma and have not completed the school year in which they reach their 21st birthday.

-The district determines residency in accordance with Oregon Revised Statutes (ORS) Chapter 339 and, for the purposes of charter school students with disabilities, in accordance with ORS Chapter 338 and ORS Chapter 339.
-The district enrolls all students who are five by September 1 of the school year.
-Students with disabilities are eligible to enroll in the district through the school year in which they reach the age of 21 if they have not graduated with a regular diploma.
+The district determines residency in accordance with Oregon Revised Statutes (ORS) Chapter 339 and, for the purposes of public charter school students with disabilities, in accordance with ORS Chapter 338 and ORS Chapter 339.
+The district enrolls all students who are five on or before September 1 of the current school year.
+Students with disabilities are eligible to enroll in the district through the school year in which they reach the age of 21 if they have not graduated with a regular high school diploma.

 Individuals with Disabilities Education Act (IDEA), 20 U.S.C. § 1412 (a)(3)(2017).